 Like the MC-14, the MC-20 is sometimes packaged by Olympus as part of a kit with either the 40-150 mm f/2.8 or 300 mm f/4.
 These kits are sometimes broken apart by sellers, who find that they can fetch a higher total price by selling each item separately, while still offering them at prices competitive with items separately packaged by Olympus.
 An MC-14 or MC-20 from a broken-up kit is often sold without packaging and without the soft pouch that accompanies a separately packaged teleconverter, but these items are worth giving up in exchange for a lower price.

-Like most Olympus lenses and accessories these days, the MC-20 is packaged in a recyclable cardboard box, without a plastic foam cradle or plastic bag.
-The soft pouch, however, is still packaged in a plastic bag.
+Like most Olympus lenses and accessories these days, the MC-20 is packaged in a recyclable cardboard box, padded by a cardboard cradle instead of a plastic foam one.
+The accompanying soft pouch, however, is still packaged in a plastic bag.